 Even if you have never heard of this particular temple, I guarantee you have seen a photo of it.
 Why?
 Because this is the home of the famous Buddha head lying entwined into the roots of a tree.
 How it got there, no one really knows but one story states that the Buddha’s head was abandoned there by the Burmese during their destructive months in the city.

-Located in the centre of historical Ayutthaya, Wat Phra Mahathat was once the residence of the Supreme Patriarch (the leader of the Thai Buddhist monks).
+Located in the centre of historic Ayutthaya, Wat Phra Mahathat was once the residence of the Supreme Patriarch (the leader of the Thai Buddhist monks).

 #3 Wat Ratchaburana